-Let us continue with the dysfunctional families topic.
-It is a broad issue that affects a large number of homes today, and to which we must pay attention, since the family is the foundation from which human beings perceive reality and the world around us.
+Let’s continue on the topic of dysfunctional families.
+It is a broad issue that affects a large number of homes today, and to which we must pay attention, as the family is the foundation from which human beings perceive reality and the world around us.

 Characteristics of a dysfunctional family

 There is no such thing as a totally dysfunctional family.
-However, if you see that your family of origin has some of the dysfunctional family’s characteristic traits that I will present below, it is very likely that your family is dysfunctional in some areas.
-Dysfunctional families have certain characteristics that I will present next:
+However, if you see that your family has some of the characteristics and traits listed below, it is very likely that your family is dysfunctional in some areas.

 Disappointment and denial: they deny their problems, thus problems are never solved.
 They also deny freedom to their members.

-Formation of rigid and static roles: roles are created due to the need of the family system.
+Forming rigid and static roles: roles are created due to the need for the family system.
 Children give up their own needs to meet the needs of others.

-Breaking boundaries: the members of a dysfunctional family have permeable boundaries; the boundaries are not respected and are mutually invaded more than related to one another, and then they get in trouble.
+Breaking boundaries: the members of a dysfunctional family have permeable boundaries.
+The boundaries are not respected and are mutually invaded.

 Conflicting and Confluent Communication: they use open conflict or confluence (they agree not to disagree) as a communication style.
-Very rarely, they manage to make real contact.
+Very rarely do they manage to make real contact.

-Irrevocability of the rules: in dysfunctional families, rules are set and they do not change, moreover, they remain rigid.
+Irrevocability of the rules: in dysfunctional families, rules are set and they do not change.

 Control.
-We must control our feelings and behaviors all the time.
+We must control our feelings and behaviors at all times.
 This is the most important defense mechanism.

 Blaming.
 When things do not go as planned, we blame ourselves or others.
 This keeps the balance in the dysfunctional family when controlling does not work.

 There cannot be any mistakes.
-Making mistakes imply vulnerability.
-This is not allowed and family members have to cover up any error at all costs, in order to not to be criticized.
+Making mistakes implies vulnerability.
+This is not allowed and family members have to cover up any error at all costs in order to not to be criticized.

-There are other deeper characteristics, but the ones mentioned in the previous paragraphs are characteristics that can easily be observed in the daily development of many families, even those with Christian beliefs.
+There are other deeper characteristics, but the ones mentioned in the previous paragraphs are characteristics that can be easily observed in the daily life of many families, even those with Christian beliefs.
 The way parents raise their children will determine what kind of family future generations will have, since they will repeat the learned patterns and will apply them to their family relationships.

 It is not easy to be part of a dysfunctional family, since the communication and interaction channels are affected by the disrupted dynamics that take place.
-It does not matter what religion, culture, ethnicity or social status family members have, dysfunction can be the foundation of any family.
+It does not matter what religion, culture, ethnicity, or social status family members comes from, dysfunction can be the foundation of any family.

 Do these characteristics and rules of dysfunctional families seem familiar to you?
-Do you think your family could be incurring what was mentioned before?
-Do you feel that you cannot express yourself or be who you are, as long as you please your parents and/or other family members?
+Do you think your family could be going through this?
+Do you feel that you cannot express yourself or be who you are?
 Is it difficult to talk about important and deep issues in your family?
 If so, let me tell you that you are not alone in this.
 In our society, it is more and more common to see these family traits.
 But, remember, it is possible to transform family dysfunction into functionality.